Cross Country FAQ’s

 What if I will be absent?

-Prior to every season the “Celly” system is set-up with the student, parent, and coach cell phones.
+Prior to every season the Remind system is set-up with the student, parent, and coach cell phones.
 We use this system to communicate to the athletes and the athletes & parents are expected to use this system to communicate with us.
-If an athlete will be absent, they must Celly their absence and excuse.
-Telling a friend to tell a coach is not the same as sending a Celly.
-Failure to notify the coaching staff of an absence via Celly causes a delay in the workout.
+If an athlete will be absent, they must text their anticipated absence to Remind.
+Telling a friend to tell a coach is not the same as sending a Remind.
+Failure to notify the coaching staff of an absence via Remind causes a delay in the workout.
 Habitual absences, excused or otherwise, may result in a removal from the team.

 I don’t want to use Celly because I don’t want everyone to see my message?

-Celly’s only go to Coach Gard and to Mrs. Cullen (the Celly Administrator).
+Responses to remind only go to Coach Gard and to Mrs. Cullen (the Administrator).
 They do not go out to the team.
-Only Coach Gard and Mrs. Cullen can send Celly’s to the entire team or parent group.
-It is impossible for a student to Celly everyone using our system.

 How do meets work?